vimc/montagu-system/import.md

 The actions will need fixing at this point; they will be in `deploy/.github/` and not in `.github` and they will certainly be broken.
 It's probably best to make all these changes on a branch so that the journey can be squashed away if wanted.

+7. Get actions passing (or add them if needed); see below for some pointers.
+Delete the buildkite steps from the new repo

+8. Archive the build from buildkite https://buildkite.com/mrc-ide; this preserves history but prevents any new builds

+9. Archive the old repository on github

 # Updating actions

 Adding, as a top-level yaml element: